shermand100/PiNodeXMR/README.md

 This project can now self install on Raspbian and Armbian OS in an effort to become completely Open Source (my disk images require you to trust me).
 This is a better alternative for everyone.

 #### Raspberry Pi
-Install your Raspbian OS as usual and idealy SSH into it as user `pi` and enter
+Install your Raspbian OS as usual and ideally SSH into it as user `pi` and enter

 `wget -O - https://github.com/shermand100/pinode-xmr/raw/master/Install-PiNode-XMR.sh | bash`